department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/orientation/request-access-to-tools.md

 ## Slack

 1. Ask your Program Manager to request an invitation to the **Digital Service @ VA** Slack.
+Instructions for this are [here](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/orientation/slack-requests.md).

 1. Check your email for the Slack invitation and join!